Qowaiv/Qowaiv/src/Qowaiv.DomainModel/README.md

 You could argue that some of the rules specified in the validator should be handled as part of the *anti-corruption layer*, but that is another topic.
-The point is that by defining those constraints, you can not longer add any item to `Family.Members` that is short than 50 cms, or has `default` as `DateOfBirth`, nor could you remove a member if `Family.Members` contains a single item.
+The point is that by defining those constraints, you can no longer add any item to `Family.Members` that is short than 50 cms, or has `default` as `DateOfBirth`, nor could you remove a member if `Family.Members` contains a single item.

 If you want to throw an exception, or deal with a `Result<TAggegate>` is up to the developer.

-### Command and Query Responsibility Segregation (CQRS)
+### Event Sourcing
-A popular pattern to bring DDD to the next level is CQRS.
+Event Sourcing (often as part of Command and Query Responsibility Segregation aka CQRS) is a concept in which changes on the domain are described (and communicated) as messages/events.
+Qowaiv has support for such scenarios.

 ``` C#
 public sealed class Family : EventSourcedAggregateRoot<Family>